How Do I Receive Donations?

 To request a donation from the Kiel Program, just complete a Recipient Application and Certification of Health Care Provider Form (for employees or family members).
 The Certification of Health Care Provider form must be completed by your/your dependent's physician and attached to the Recipient Application.
 Both forms must be submitted to Benefits for processing.

-To expedite processing of applications, donations, and payment of donations please see the Processing Schedule.
+For processing of applications, donations, and payment of donations please see the Documentation Processing Schedules.

 - To receive vacation or PTO donations via the Kiel Program, you must meet all eligibility requirements.